-OSHA requires overhead crane training (bridge crane training) for overhead crane and hoist operators — on that there is no question.
+OSHA requires overhead crane safety training (bridge crane training) for overhead crane and hoist operators -- on that, there is no question.
 Where confusion exists is how often operators need overhead crane refresher training or re-certification.
-Outside of the initial safety training class, it is common to see companies set re-certification at every three years.
+Outside of the initial safety training class, it is common to see companies set re-certification every three years.
 We are one of them.
-And here’s why:
+And here's why:

 So, with that in mind, we say overhead crane operators must be re-evaluated every three years to determine if they are still competent enough to operate.
 We also state that this every-three-year overhead crane operator evaluation is the maximum time that should be allowed to pass before an operator receives overhead crane recertification.
 According to OSHA, there are several instances that will require additional bridge crane training and observation before the three year period is up:

 Not likely.
 OSHA requires overhead crane operators to receive overhead crane safety training for each type of overhead crane they will be using.

 No matter how long you’ve been on the job, OSHA requires overhead crane safety training, a written exam, and a practical overhead crane evaluation.
 There is no way around it.
 This goes for other types of overhead cranes too.
 The extent of the classroom training can be adapted by the instructor according to student needs.
 The written exam proves mental competency and understanding of the safety principles taught.
 And the practical evaluation proves the scissor lift operator not only understands but is capable of operating the machine safely.
 In the opinion of many, the practical evaluation is of the greatest overall value, but all components are necessary.
 Our overhead crane online courses and our overhead crane safety training kits both meet these requirements and include exams.